vatplanner/dataformats-vatsim-public/README.md

  * Network status:
    * the initial `status.txt` file (providing URLs to fetch further information from)
    * the publicly accessible `vatsim-data.txt` file (in particular containing all stations & pilots currently online as well as pre-filed flight plans)

+## Current API State

+API is currently not stable and may change without notice.

 ## License